-The difference between current year income and past year's profits
+Difference between current year income and past years' profits

-76. Past years' profits can be distinguished from current year profits because partners have become entitled to them, either at a time specified under the partnership agreement or, in the absence of a partnership agreement, when the partnership accounts are required to be taken (FC of T v Galland) and they have been notionally allocated to partners.
+85. Past years' profits can be distinguished from current year income because partners have become entitled to them, either at a time specified under the partnership agreement or, in the absence of a partnership agreement, when the partnership accounts are required to be taken (FC of T v Galland) and they have been notionally allocated to partners.
 Their status is then as advances to the partnership or new investments of capital.
 Hill J considered that past years' profits could be viewed as amounts invested, and that they could be repaid with a deductible result.